Categorized As:

 Key Findings

-Anchors utilize a total of 1,424 unique local suppliers.
-However, only 150 local suppliers sell to three or more anchors.
+• Anchor institutions in our sample utilize a total of 1,424 unique local suppliers.
+However, only 150 local suppliers sell to three or more institutions.

-However, spend data* shows that 78% of all local spend is spent with construction companies.
+• However, spend data shows that 78% of all local spend is spent with construction companies.
 This is followed by Professional, Scientific & Technical Services (13% of total spend) and Accommodation & Food Services (3%).
-When looking at the number of local firms employed, the Construction spend is spread among only 19 firms, while the Professional, Scientific and Technical spend is distributed among 83 firms. *Note: the spend data only represents four anchors.
+When looking at the number of local firms employed, the Construction spend is spread among only 19 firms, while the Professional, Scientific and Technical spend is distributed among 83 firms.